hapax/hapax.github.io/assets/boring.md

 b = \min \text{argmin}_{x \in B_\mathbb{R}} f(x).
 $$

-If I knew $f$ explicitly, I could convert the last few paragraphs into sunicode, and we'd have a description of $b$ after all.
+If I knew $f$ explicitly, we'd have a description of $b$ after all.
 Contradiction!
 But the contradiction here does not mean that $B_\mathbb{R}$ is non-empty.
-After all, most of $\mathbb{R}$ is indescribable for set-theoretic reasons.
+After all, most of $\mathbb{R}$ is indescribable for the set-theoretic reasons given above.
 Instead, it means that there *cannot be any explicit function*
 $f$.
 More generally, there cannot be any explicit rule which, given a subset of $\mathbb{R}$, explicitly gives some unique number.
 If there was, we could apply it to $B_\mathbb{R}$ and get the same contradiction.

-Now, this might seems a bit slick.
-Would an explicit function $f$ really gives us an explicit definition of $b$, since $B_\mathbb{R}$ is such a weird set?
-I'll come back to this question, but for the moment,
+But this doesn't prevent there from being a function $f$ which exists, but *cannot be finitely described*.

 <!-- You may wonder if the contradiction here is coming from ambiguity in
 the notion of "explicit describability".